sixeyed/docker4.net/lessons/section-02/02-02-packaging-pre-built-apps.md

 ## Try the app now

-The app uses Entity Framework code first, so it deploys the database schema when it connects to the empty SQL Server instance.
+The app uses Entity Framework code first, so it creates the database schema when it connects to the empty SQL Server instance.

 The website reads reference data fron the database and inserts new data when a user signs up.